What is financial aid?

-We offer a quality education at the lowest cost of any college in Vermont, and our comprehensive financial aid program can help you finance your education through grants, loans, and scholarships.
-At CCV, we are here to help you apply for financial aid.
+CCV offers a quality education at the lowest cost of any college in Vermont and we are here to help you apply for and receive financial aid.

-- Not a Vermont resident?
-Check with your home state higher education agency regarding possible state grant opportunities.
+- Complete the Vermont Grant Application (for Vermont residents).
+On the confirmation page after you’ve completed the FAFSA, there will be a link to the Vermont Student Assistant Corporation’s (VSAC) website.
+Not a Vermont resident?
+Check with your home state’s higher education agency regarding possible state grant opportunities.